AvivYaniv/Cortex/README.md

 NOTE!
 The terms [ transmitter, receiver ] and [ publisher, consumer ] will be used interchangeably, yet the latter are concrete instances for the [ transmitter, receiver ] concep. <br/>

-The following UML diagram depicts the main components: <br/>
+The following UML diagram depicts the replationships between the main components: <br/>
 ![alt text](https://github.com/AvivYaniv/Cortex/blob/master/about/Design/MessageQueueDesign.png?raw=true) <br/>

 MessageQueue Framework components: <br/>